|

 succession was cast into doubt: if the Dauphin was legitimate, then he was the

-rightful heir to the throne, but if not, the heir was the Duke of Orleans, in
+rightful heir to the throne, but if not, the heir was the

 English captivity; in addition to which, the Treaty of Troyes, signed

-by Charles VI in 1421, ordered that the throne pass to Henry VI of England, the
+by Charles VI in 1421, ordered that the throne pass to

 son of the recently deceased Henry V by Catherine of Valois, daughter of Charles VI.
 None of the three candidates had an unquestionable claim